igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 * **Data Availability** for their rollup (Evolve module on the L1)
 * **Cross-chain execution** — trigger contracts on ETH, SOL, BSC
 * **Cross-chain treasury without multisig** (Interchain Accounts)
-* **Interoperability** (Hyperlane)
+* **Interoperability** (Hyperlane) — the on-ramp that attracts builders (foundation, not a revenue line)
 * **Collateralized stablecoin** as the means of payment for the infrastructure

 > **We give the builder complete infrastructure.
-They build on top of it — and every tool they use generates revenue for Terra Classic.**
+They build on top of it — and every revenue-generating tool they use feeds Terra Classic's treasury.**

-Each module is, at the same time, **a tool for the builder and a recurring revenue source for the network**.
+Each revenue module (cross-chain execution, DA, stablecoin) is, at the same time, **a tool for the builder and a recurring revenue source for the network** — while Hyperlane is the foundation that brings builders in.
 It is this combination — complete infrastructure + usage-based revenue — that sustains TC without depending on inflation, burning, or speculation.
 And it is also what makes it hard to copy: the strength is not in any single piece, but in the **kit working together, in the same place**.

 | Objective | Do NOT depend on | Build |
 |---|---|---|